 Small World Yoga

 Small World Yoga is a non-profit organization providing nearly 150 free yoga classes at dozens of locations throughout the city.
-Most classes will be donation-based or offered at reduced rates to accommodate yogis of all incomes and backgrounds.
+Most classes are free or donation-based to accommodate yogis of all incomes and backgrounds.

 Did we leave off your favorite yoga studio in Nashville?
 Let us know in the comments!